Celebrating World Lion Day With Preschoolers

 World Lion Day Activities Pack for Preschoolers

 The only way to protect lions is by educating people, starting with our young.
 Since our preschoolers are our future, we can start with them and their families.
-To help you with that, I have included a FREE 16-page long World Lion Day activities pack that includes Literacy, Science, Math, and Fine Motor activities for your preschoolers, which can be downloaded at the end of this post.
+To help you with that, I have included a FREE 16-page World Lion Day activities pack that includes Literacy, Science, Math, and Fine Motor activities for your preschoolers, which can be downloaded at the end of this post.

 History of World Lion Day

-The World Lion Day celebration was initiated by Dereck and Beverly Joubert, a husband-and-wife team with a passion for big cats, and who founded the Big Cat Rescue, which is the world’s largest accredited sanctuary for big cats.
+The World Lion Day celebration was initiated by Dereck and Beverly Joubert, a husband-and-wife team with a passion for big cats, who founded the Big Cat Rescue, which is the world’s largest accredited sanctuary for big cats.

-In 2009 they formed a partnership with National Geographic to protect the remaining big cats still living in the wild, not only for their wellbeing but also because lions are key to maintaining an ecological balance.
+In 2009, they formed a partnership with National Geographic to protect the remaining big cats still living in the wild, not only for their wellbeing but also because lions are key to maintaining an ecological balance.

 After years of working together, World Lion Day was born and celebrated for the first time in 2013.